 Light fixtures based on light-emitting diodes or simply, LED lamps or LED light bulbs have notable advantages over incandescent lamps and fluorescent lamps.
 Hence, coupled with improvements in manufacturing processes that allow higher production outputs at lower costs, they are becoming more available to the market and accessible to the public.

-4. More eco-friendly: Because LED lamps consume less electricity than their counterparts, using them reduces the overall carbon footprint of a household, building, and an entire community.
+Because LED lamps consume less electricity than their counterparts, using them reduces the overall carbon footprint of a household, building, and an entire community.
 Furthermore, because they have longer operational life, solid wastes generated from manufacturing and discarding light fixtures are substantially reduced.
-The components within LED lamps can also be reprocessed and recycled.
+The components within these lamps can also be reprocessed and recycled.
 They are also free from harmful chemicals that are typically found in CFLs.

-2. Heat damage: Operational LED lamps still generate heat.
+Operational LEDs still generate heat.
 In fact, they need good heat management that uses a heat sink to perform well and maximize their rated lifespans.
 Note that one of the disadvantages of LED lamps involves a drop in efficiency and lifespan due to exposure to high temperatures.
 This is due to their solid-stated electric components that are heat-sensitive by default.
 Damaged electric components can also result to further overheating and might ignite a fire.
 Installing and using LED lamps should also come with an evaluation for compatibility, especially for totally and partially closed fixtures.

 Less energy use and longer lifespan, coupled with better environmental benefits are the notable advantages of LED lamps over incandescent lamps and fluorescent lamps.
 Take note that these advantages translate to different cost-saving benefits involving electricity bills, replacement and maintenance, and cooling and ventilation.